dalagnol/Calculator/README.md

 # Calculator

-Use the dmg file to run this application on macOS.
+Use the dmg file to run this application on macOS and feel free to calculate wathever you want!